remindmeevent/web/README.md

-WELCOME to Birthday Yes We Can
+WELCOME to Remind Me Event
 ========================

 What is it?
 -----------

-It's an amazing birthday reminder helper
+It's an amazing and simple event reminder

 More documentation coming soon...